noobshow/terms/AU.md

 # Merchant Terms of Service

-The Terms and Conditions described here constitute a legal agreement between the entity listed as the “Merchant” on the Service registration page (sometimes referred to as “you,” “your”, or “user”), Stripe Australia Pty Limited (“Stripe”) and the National Australia Bank Limited ("NAB").
+The Terms and Conditions described here constitute a legal agreement between the entity listed as the “Merchant” on the Service registration page (sometimes referred to as “you,” “your”, or “user”), Stripe Payments Australia Pty Limited (“Stripe”) and the National Australia Bank Limited ("NAB").
 Stripe and NAB are collectively also referred to as “we”, “our” or “us”).

 # Definitions